melofton/module7_R_dev/module7.md

 ## Overview

-In this module, we will generate multiple one-day-ahead forecasts of lake chlorophyll-a.
+In this module, we will generate one-day-ahead forecasts of lake chlorophyll-a.
 First, we will generate forecasts that do not assimilate any data.
 This will involve the following steps:

+#### Activity A

-1. Read in and visualize chlorophyll-a data from Lake Barco, FL, USA.
+Objective 1.
+Read in and visualize chlorophyll-a data from Lake Barco, FL, USA.
-2. Explore autocorrelation of Lake Barco chlorophyll-a data.
+Objective 2.
+Explore autocorrelation of Lake Barco chlorophyll-a data.
-3. Fit an autoregressive forecast model.
+Objective 3.
+Fit an autoregressive forecast model.
-4. Specify a distribution of forecast **initial conditions** (starting conditions).
+Objective 4.
+Generate a one-day-ahead forecast with uncertainty.
-5. Generate forecasts with no data assimilation.
-6. Assess forecast accuracy.

-Next, we will explore the effect of **data assimilation** on forecast accuracy by conducting two data assimilation experiments.
-First, we will assimilate data at different temporal frequencies (e.g., daily vs. weekly) and assess the effect on forecast accuracy.
-Second, we will assimilate data with different levels of observation uncertainty (e.g., high vs. low observation uncertainty) and assess the effect on forecast accuracy.

-7. Assimilate data at frequencies ranging from once a week to once a day.
-8. Assess the effect of data assimilation frequency on forecast accuracy.
+Next, we will explore the effect of **data assimilation** on forecast output.

+#### Activity B

+Objective 5.
+Compare one-day-ahead forecasts generated with and without data assimilation.
-9. Assimilate data with different levels of observation uncertainty.
+Objective 6.
+Compare one-day-ahead forecasts generated with data assimilation, using data with low vs. high observation uncertainty.
-10. Assess the effect of observation uncertainty on forecast accuracy.
+Objective 7.
+Compare a series of one-day-ahead forecasts with no data assimilation, weekly data assimilation, and daily data assimilation.

-Finally, you will be asked to summarize what you have learned about how to use data to improve ecological forecasts, and explain how data assimilation frequency and observation uncertainty are likely to affect forecast accuracy.
+Then, you will be asked to apply what you have learned about how data collection frequency and observation uncertainty affect data assimilation to improve forecast accuracy.

+#### Activity C

+Objective 8.
+Make management decisions using forecasts generated with different frequencies of data assimilation.

+Finally, you will have the opportunity to explore the effect of data assimilation on forecasts for a water quality variable of your choice.

+#### Independent coding activity

+Objective 9.
+Fit a model and calculate uncertainty for a different water quality variable.
+Objective 10.
+Determine the optimal frequency of data asssimilation for forecasts of your water quality variable.

-There are a total of XX questions embedded throughout this module, many of which parallel (and in some cases are identical to) questions in the R Shiny app version of the module.
+There are a total of 68 questions embedded throughout this module, many of which parallel (and in some cases are identical to) questions in the R Shiny app version of the module.
 Questions which are identical to those in the Shiny app will be indicated with **(Shiny)**, while